-The College of Health Care Professions is a private institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+The College of Health Care Professions is a private institution, which means it has the same tuition for residents of Texas as it does for students who live in other states.

-The College of Health Care Professions has the same tuition for international students as for those from out of state.
+Tuition at The College of Health Care Professions is the same for all students.

 Tuition and fees may vary depending on program, course level, location, and more.

 |Most Common Loans for The College of Health Care Professions Students|